roomorama/Caldroid/README.md

 Caldroid is a fragment that display calendar with dates in a month.
 Caldroid can be used as embedded fragment, or as dialog fragment.
 User can also swipe left/right to navigate to different months.

+Caldroid is fully localized.
+Client can customize start day of the week for different countries.
+By default calendar start on Sunday.

 Caldroid is used in [official Roomorama application](https://play.google.com/store/apps/details?id=com.roomorama)

 If you are using Caldroid in your app and keen to list it here, please open a new issue on Github :)